teopozzii/deep-hedging-sp500/README.md

-# deep-hedging-sp500
+# Deep Hedging S&P500 Futures
-Contains final script of Jupyter notebook performing data processing, analysis and deep hedging of S&amp;P500 futures dated December 2023.
+Contains final script of Jupyter notebook performing data pre-processing, analysis and delta and deep hedging of S&amp;P500 futures with expiry on December 15th, 2023.